 The Borough Council of King's Lynn and West Norfolk have contributed land valued at £1 million and Norfolk County Council paid £1 million to satisfy the initial cash flow requirements.
-Phases 1 and 2 are completed.
-Phase 3 reached practical completion at the end of May 2019.
+Phases 1, 2 and 3 are now all complete.
 This Council is the Accountable body.
 The income and expenditure for these works is detailed below: